 A more believable tale details Manneken Pis as a boy who went missing during festivities in the city.
 His panicked parents searched for days until they found him peeing on the street corner.
 Sometimes the father in this story is a wealthy merchant who then decided to put the statue on the very corner he found his beloved son.

 There are two stories in which Manneken Pis is actually the young Duke Godfrey III of Leuven.
 In the first one, he ran away from his father’s castle so he could play with other children in Brussels and was finally found on the famous street corner.

-The name Manneken Pis was first mentioned in the archives dating back to 1452.
-But before that, he was named Petit Julien and was a part of a public fountain on the same street corner.
-This stone statue was replaced by a bronze sculpture made by Hiëronymus Duquesnoy the Elder in 1619.
-It is unknown whether the replica resembles the first one, as the original had not been preserved.
+The name Manneken Pis was first mentioned in archives dating back to 1452.
+Before that, he was named Petit Julien and was a part of a public fountain on the same street corner.
+The stone statue was replaced by a bronze sculpture made by Hiëronymus Duquesnoy the Elder in 1619.
+It is unknown whether the replica resembles the first one, as the original was not preserved.

-The statue by Hiëronymus Duquesnoy was destroyed in 1817 and was stolen by a freed slave named Lycas.
+The statue by Hiëronymus Duquesnoy was destroyed in 1817 and was stolen by a former convict named Antoine Licas.
 Fortunately, the pieces were found and glued together to make a mold for a replica.

 The current statue was made in 1965, after Manneken Pis had disappeared again.
 After several months, the broken statue was found in the Brussels canal and currently resides in the Maison du Roi at the Grand Place.

 How many times has the Manneken Pis been stolen?